emard/esp32synscan/README.md

 In file "main.py" let it execute uartudp.py to start on boot.

+    import mip
+    mip.install("asyncio")
+    mip.install("esp32ecp5")

+from "emard/esp32ecp5" "uftpd.py" and "ecp5setup.py" are useful
+to config wifi and uploads via ftp.

+In "ecp5setup.py" add last line generated for generated "main.py" to autostart "uartudp"

+    import uartudp

+from "https://github.com/perbu/dgram" project I slightly modified "dgram.py" for the UDP server to expose "addr" so serial receiver can "know" to whom it should send data received from uart.

 # Firmware bugfix

 Motor firmware version 2.16.A1 is the latest but has